MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/accessing-server-locally-with-fqdn-cname-alias-denied.md

 This article provides a solution to an error that occurs when you try to access a server locally by using its FQDN or its CNAME alias.

-_Original product version:_ &nbsp; Windows 7 Service Pack 1, Windows Server 2012 R2
+_Applies to:_ &nbsp; Windows 7 Service Pack 1, Windows Server 2012 R2
 _Original KB number:_ &nbsp; 926642

 > [!NOTE]